ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/7-wrap/_index.md

 ## The Git Repository

-All code is already in place - this is a Automation Controller lab after all and not about configuring Apache.
+All code is already in place - this is a automation controller lab after all and not about configuring Apache.
 Check out the **Ansible Workshop Examples** git repository again at [https://github.com/ansible-labs-crew/ansible-labs-playbooks](https://github.com/ansible-labs-crew/ansible-labs-playbooks).
 You will find the playbook `webcontent.yml`, which calls the role `role_webcontent`.

 Compared to the previous Apache installation role there is a major difference: there are now two versions of an `index.html` template, and a task deploying the template file which has a variable as part of the template file name.